Gerim

-Gerim (Hebrew plural: גרים "converts", singular masculine: גר "ger", singular feminine: גיורת "giyoret") also known as gerey ṣedek (גְּרֵי צֶדֶק - righteous proselytes) are non-Jews who have converted to Judaism and have become "naturalized" Jews according to Jewish Law.
-A ger acquires a Jewish soul upon the completion of the conversion known as גִּיּוּר ("giur") or גֵּרוּת ("geirut") in the process of conversion to Judaism.
+Gerim (גֵּרִים, "converts", singular masculine: גֵּר gēr, singular feminine: גִּיּוֹרֶת gîyyoret), also known as gere ṣedeq (גְּרֵי צֶדֶק, "righteous proselytes") are former gentiles (non-Jews) who have converted to Judaism and joined the Jewish people.

+A ger is recognized as having always borne a Jewish soul upon successfully completing their conversion, a process called גִּיּוּר ("giur") or גֵּרוּת ("geirut") in Hebrew.
+They are to be perceived halachically indistinguishable from Jews-from-birth, and generally adopt the minhag and nusach of the community amongst which they convert, but are free to adopt one according to preference.

-It is important to note that there is a distinction between a "ger tzedek" (גר צדק) and a "ger toshav" (גר תושב), who is a "resident alien" and is bound only to the Seven Laws of Noah.
+There is a distinction between a "ger tzedek" (גר צדק) and a "ger toshav" (גר תושב), who is a "resident alien" and is bound only to the Seven Laws of Noah.

 Overview

-Being Jewish is a combination of belonging to the Jewish nation and of adherence to the religion of Judaism.
-The religion of Judaism does not actively seek converts, though it does welcome them.
+Being Jewish contains both national and religious elements.
+The ethnoreligion of Judaism does not actively seek converts, though it does welcome sincere prospects.
 According to an ancient tradition, to test the sincerity of an individual beginning the process, a rabbi should discourage their conversion three times.
 Some communities have seen bans on performing conversions.
 Even once the conversion process has begun, an individual is not guaranteed to be converted if they do not meet the expectations and requirements of their sponsoring rabbi and Jewish court.
 Reasons for denial include a lack of sincerity, mental or physical illness, or living in a place where adhering to Jewish law is impossible.
 Once a halakhically valid conversion is completed, it can never be undone and the ger is forever considered to be Jewish, even if their observance wavers or they attempt to convert to another religion.
 However, some rabbis have ruled that revocation of a conversion is permissible if it is proven the process was not done in accordance with Jewish law or that the convert was insincere in their intentions and beliefs.